BEST PLACES TO VISIT IN AUSTRALIA

 By Melissa from Thrifty Family Travels

-Noosa is not only a beautiful part of the Sunshine Coast, but with the Noosa National Park, Main Beach, and Noosa River, it is one of the best places in Australia to get out in the great outdoors.
-So, it will come as no surprise that I think it is one of the best places to visit in Australia.
+Noosa is a beautiful part of the Sunshine Coast, and with the Noosa National Park, Main Beach, and Noosa River it is one of the best places to visit in Australia.

-One of the most beautiful places to see in Australia is the Noosa National Park which offers both picturesque coastline as well as a variety of walking tracks from easy to moderate.
-Tracks go through the rainforest and woodlands and of course, along the gorgeous coastline.
+The Noosa National Park offers both picturesque coastlines and a variety of walking tracks from easy to moderate.
+Tracks go through the rainforest and woodlands and, of course, along the gorgeous coastline.
 Walking tracks start from a few hundred meters to 5.4 kilometers.

-My favorite thing to do is to hire a kayak and paddle it right out to the mouth of the Noosa River where you will find many sand islands where you can hang out on your own deserted island for as long as you like.
+Paddle with the kayak right out to the mouth of the Noosa River, where you will find many sand islands where you can hang out on your own deserted island for as long as you like.